SethDocherty/earthdata-download/README.md

 - **OS Agnostic**: Uses pathlib for cross-platform compatibility
 - **Progress Tracking**: Shows download progress and statistics

+When you first run the tool with a new collection, it will take some time to query the entire collection of granules.
+Two pickle files are created during this process:

+- A **granule search results file** that contains metadata about the granules.
+- A **payload file** that contains just the download links for each granule.

+This allows the tool to quickly access download links without needing to re-query the entire collection in future runs.

 ## Troubleshooting

 - **Authentication Errors**: Ensure your .netrc file exists and has the correct format
 - **Permission Issues**: On Unix-like systems, ensure your .netrc has 600 permissions
 - **Download Failures**: Use the --retry flag to attempt to download failed granules
+   > Remember to pass in the correct `--payload-file` for retries

 ## License